simphotonics/benchmark_runner/README.md

 ## Contributions

 Help and enhancement requests are welcome.
-Please file a request via the issue tracker.
+Please file requests via the [issue tracker][tracker].

+The To-Do list currently includes:
+* Add tests.

+* Add color profiles optimized for terminals with light background color.

+* Improve the way benchmark score samples are generated.

 ## Features and bugs